eduardolmedeiros/wildfly-docker/README.md

 #  WildFly with OpenJDK 8

-This is a docker image with WildFly that ships a hello world java application.
+This is a docker image with WildFly (centos8 based) that ships a hello world java application.
 Useful for demo and labs.

 ## 1. To boot in standalone mode: